Jeff Kottkamp: Children and Youth Cabinet

 Kottkamp served as chairman of Florida's Children and Youth Cabinet and also oversaw the Office of Adoption.
 While he was chairman, the cabinet launched the first data sharing initiative of its kind in the country designed to provide comprehensive services to children in are more timely and cost-effective way.
 In 2011, the Cabinet was awarded the "Ready by 21 Policy Leadership Award" from the Forum for Youth Investment for, among other things, creating a comprehensive point-of-service data system to better serve children and youth.

 Acting Governor

 On June 18, 2008, Kottkamp became Acting Governor of the State of Florida while Governor Charlie Crist was under anesthesia for knee surgery.
 Crist filed a Proclamation with the Secretary of State transferring power to Kottkamp pursuant to Article IV Section 3(b) of the Florida Constitution.

 Later career

 Kottkamp is the founder and President of Jeff Kottkamp, P.A.

+In July 2023, Florida TaxWatch announced that Kottkamp joined the organization as Executive Vice President and General Counsel.
+In May 2025, the Florida TaxWatch Board elected him as the incoming President and CEO, with the transition scheduled for January 2026.
+Kottkamp became President and CEO of Florida TaxWatch on January 1, 2026.